jclement/jclement/contents/articles/2016/kub-kar-timer/index.md

 The only real concerns are making sure it's wide enough to straddle the track and high-enough to allow verticals to pass underneath without incident.

-To finish it off the top is covered with a piece of 1/4" Lexan to allow everyone to see the interesting bits instead.
+The top is covered with a piece of 1/4" Lexan to allow everyone to see the interesting bits inside.